Bram Stoker's The Judge's House: A Two-Minute Summary and a Literary Analysis

-Throughout the 1890s, Stoker committed himself to creating a similar literary perspective, and this manifests in most of his greatest works: lone male characters are beset by indefatigable enemies, typically as a result of a mistake they have made and must be punished for.
-“The Burial of the Rats” features a protagonist whose sin is straying out of his socio-economic zone, while “The Squaw” witnesses the gruesome destruction of a man who accidentally killed a kitten, and “Crooken Sands” follows an Englishman’s decision to don a Highland costume during his vacation in Scotland and how it very nearly resulted in his death by quicksand.
-In “The Judge’s House” the sin is one which was intimately familiar to M. R. James (more on that later): arrogant intellectualism, the hubris of youth, and the smug self-isolation of the smugly self-reliant.
-It is a petty crime that will require an inordinately heavy price.
+Throughout the 1890s, Stoker committed himself to creating a similar literary perspective, and this manifests in most of his greatest works: lone male characters are beset by indefatigable enemies because of a slight mistake they have made and must be punished for.
+“The Burial of the Rats” features a protagonist whose sin is straying out of his socio-economic zone, while “The Squaw” shows the gruesome destruction of a man who accidentally killed a kitten, and in “Crooken Sands” an Englishman’s pompous decision to don a Highland costume during his Scottish vacation leads to his stumbling into quicksand.
+In “The Judge’s House” the sin is one which was intimately familiar to M. R. James (more on that later): arrogant intellectualism, the hubris of youth, and the arrogant self-isolation of the smugly self-reliant.
+It is a petty crime that requires an inordinately heavy price.